eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 All the following examples use the [everything-in-one-file](#everything_in_one_file)-syntax.

 !!! caution
-    Support for rerouter attribute `file` to include additional defintions was removed in version 1.13.0
+    Support for rerouter attribute `file` to include additional definitions was removed in version 1.13.0

 ## Closing a Street